Judgment of Paris (wine): Statistical interpretation

+In a 2026 analysis, Richard Ballantyne MW identified arithmetic errors in the white wine totals published in Taber's 2005 book, finding that Château Montelena and Meursault Charmes scored identically on the official nine-judge panel, making the white flight a tie rather than a clear Californian victory.
+Applying ordinal ranking, Borda count and the Condorcet method to the red wine scores, Ballantyne found Château Haut-Brion to be the most consistently preferred wine on the panel, placing first on three of four aggregation methods.

 Tasting replications

 Some critics argued that French red wines would age better than the California reds, so this was tested.

 San Francisco Wine Tasting of 1978

 The San Francisco Wine Tasting of 1978 was conducted 20 months after the Paris Wine Tasting of 1976.
 Steven Spurrier flew in from Paris to participate in the evaluations, which were held at the Vintners Club.

 On 11 January 1978, evaluators blind-tasted the same Chardonnays tasted earlier in Paris.